Wearables: Meet WHOOP and Oura Ring

 What is the usefulness?

 At this point, I may have thrown too much at you to want to dive in.
 It all seems like a lot of numbers and math, right?
-Both systems are all very intuitive.
+Both systems are intuitive.
 Wearables to me are about improving the quality of your life.
 I am reminded of a quote often attributed to Peter Drucker, "What gets measured gets managed."
 Part of my motivation on getting Whoop initially, I had heard of both HRV and wanted to learn more about what the metric could be used.
 The other aspect was better to sleep tracking that informed daily recovery.
 The average adult gets around 6.5 hours of sleep a night.

 Other benefits include behavioral changes; Whoop particularly has a subjective questionnaire each morning.
 These questions give you some insight into behaviors that positively or negatively affects sleep quality some of these I alluded to in understanding HRV.
 For full disclosure, I more actively avoid alcohol.
 Especially later in the evening as I know have more than two drinks within two hours of bedtime with affect my recovery and performance for the next day (I don't want to see low recovery!).
 While in itself, it is not wrong to be in red and enjoy life, it is just adding more nuance to understanding the choices we make and how they affect the body.